-E. DEVELOPING THE COUNCIL'S CAPACITY, INCLUDING THE CAPABILITY OF ITS LEADERSHIP AND THE INDIVIDUALS WITHIN IT How the Council meets these principles Where you can see The the council meets these principles Governance in action The Council has a joint management team with East Hampshire District Council.
-This management team is made up of the Chief Executive, Chief Finance Officer (S151 Officer), two Executive Directors and the Heads of Service, most of which are shared with East Hampshire District Council.
+E. DEVELOPING THE COUNCIL'S CAPACITY, INCLUDING THE CAPABILITY OF ITS LEADERSHIP AND THE INDIVIDUALS WITHIN IT How the Council meets these principles Where you can see Governance in action The Council has a joint management team with East Hampshire District Council.
+This management team is made up of the Chief Executive, Chief Finance Officer (S151 Officer), Executive Director and the Heads of Service, most of which are shared with East Hampshire District Council.
 The costs of all shared management posts are shared between the Councils.
 Management structure A number of the Council's corporate services are delivered through the 5 Councils Partnership with Capita which is monitored via a shared Client Team.
 The Council has a performance management framework which includes a comprehensive induction programme for new starters.
 Performance appraisal processes for all employees include regular 1:1 meetings with line managers and assessment against the Staff Competency Framework.
-In 2019-20, e-learning courses on data protection and cybersecurity were undertaken by staff, alongside the ongoing leadership development programme, business continuity and emergency planning training, and specialist professional training for frontline services.
+In 2020-21 new mandatory elearning courses were introduced for all staff (including health and safety, equality and diversity, and time management), alongside the ongoing leadership development programme, business continuity and emergency planning training, and specialist professional training for frontline services.

 Following the Borough Council elections, all Councillors are required to undertake a comprehensive training programme which ensures that they have an understanding of the procedures and protocols of the Council.
 This may include training on planning and licensing matters and Councillors are not allowed to sit on the Planning or Licensing Committees until such training has been undertaken.

-Councillor Competency Framework In addition to the compulsory training, a series of other courses and events are also offered.
+In addition to the compulsory training, a series of other courses and events are also offered.
 Under the Councillor Development Programme and accompanying Competency Framework, during the course of a Councillor's four year term of office, regular skills audits are undertaken to identify any new skills requirements or refresher training requirements.